PERSONNEL: Jazzmeia Horn (vocals), Victor Gould (piano), Barry Stephenson (bass), Henry Conerway III (drums), Marcus Miller (saxophone)

 HIGHLIGHTS: Horn turned “Night and Day” into a stream-of-consciousness flow of self-love.

-Jazzmeia Horn was personable and relaxed right from the top of Betty Carter’s “Tight” (also the first track on her recent A Social Call).
+Jazzmeia Horn was personable and relaxed right from the top of Betty Carter’s “Tight.”
 She is an inheritor of the Carter tradition: chewing her words in a playful manner, possessing a seemingly spoken phrasing style, while maintaining nearly covert rhythmic complexity, very much one with her band.

 Horn’s complex arrangement of “I Remember You” featured quick hits underneath the singer’s low-key rhythmic intricacy.
 Victor Gould was a supportive accompanist, offering encouraging and provocative ideas without intrusive ego.
 Barry Stephenson on bass and Henry Conerway III on drums were steady and swinging, letting the rest of the band build high on such a solid foundation.